Visual Concepts Syllabus

 1) Continuous ideation of concepts

-2) Exploring principles of design through balance, emphasis and focal point, line, rhythm and repetition, scale and proportion, value and color
+2) Exploring principles of design through balance, emphasis, and focal point, line, rhythm and repetition, scale and proportion, value and color

 3) Vector and bitmapped graphic abstract illustration/stylization